User Guide

 On the other hand, all tags specified will be taken.

-For instance, radd n/John Doe n/Timmy Tan p/91234567 e/e0123456@u.nus.edu y/3 g/tag_one g/tag_two g/tag_three
+For instance, radd n/John Doe n/Timmy Tan p/91234567 e/e0123456@u.nus.edu y/3 g/tag_one g/tag_two g/tag_three will

-create a resident with tags tag_one
+create a resident with tags tag_one, tag_two and tag_three.

 Interpreting parameter values